apache/incubator-retired-edgent-samples/README.md

 Note: Specifics may change depending on your version of Eclipse or the Eclipse Maven or Git Team Provider.

-Once the samples projects have been imported you can run them as any Eclipse application.
+Once the samples projects have been imported you can run them from Eclipse in the usual manner.
 E.g.,

 1. open the `HelloEdgent.java` sample
-2. click on *Run*, *Run As*, then *Java application*.  `HelloEdgent` runs and prints to the Console view.
+2. click on *Run*, *Run As*, then *Java application*.
+   `HelloEdgent` runs and prints to the Console view.

 # Samples Summary